pratiknilange/musings/about.md

 permalink: /about
 ---

-Hey, I am Pratik.
+Hi, I am Pratik.
 I am an engineer and a self-taught graphic designer living in Bangalore.

 I pay my bills working as a software developer at [TCS BaNCS](https://tcs.com/bancs).